AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return the end line of the previous non blank token, or the previous line for a comment, or 0 if none.

-.. function:: same_tokens(l, r)

-    Return true if `l` and `r` are syntactically equivalent, ignoring blank and comment tokens.

 .. function:: semantic_parent

     Return all semantic parent nodes starting from a given node.